 Boiler Application

 Standard boiler units are equipped with one inlet water temperature sensor.
-An optional sensor is also provided for use as a remote system sensor.
+A system sensor is also provided for use as a remote system sensor.
 Boilers with the outdoor air reset option also have an outside air temperature sensor.